jlcarr/LeetCode/README.md

 - **Memory**: 14.2 MB
 - **Solution**: Since all the values are distinct, we just have to ensure all the pops can happen by iterating through them.
 If a pop can't currently happen, push to the stack until it can.
 If we run out of pushes before we finish then return False since it's invalid.
 If successful return True.

+### Problem 950
+- **Name**: Reveal Cards In Increasing Order
+- **Runtime**: 49 ms
+- **Memory**: 16.80 MB
+- **Solution**: We can simulate the procedure with a deque, and using a sorted list of indices to start off, so we can get the ordering outcome of cards in the queue.
+This way we can place the cards from our sorted deck in our permutation so they will come out in the correct order.

 ### Problem 953
 - **Name**: Verifying an Alien Dictionary
 - **Runtime**: 38 ms